 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Am I Unique?
 W hat is in the sea?
 Where did the Big Bad Wolf go?
 How Do We Celebrate?
 What is an animal?
 Who can save the world?
-Understanding the world: EYFS Framework Talk about members of their immediate family and community Name and describe people who are familiar to them Comment on images of familiar situations in the past Compare and contrast characters from stories including figures from the past Knowledge of the past and people developed through the following texts in Autumn term: Once there were giants - Martin Waddell Grandma's Bill - Martin Waddell Understanding the world: EYFS Framework Talk about members of their immediate family and community Name and describe people who are familiar to them Comment on images of familiar situations in the past Compare and contrast characters from stories including figures from the past Knowledge of the past and people developed through the following texts in Spring term: The Oak Tree - Julia Donaldson The Whale's Song - Dyan Sheldon When I was little like you - Jill Walsh ●Talk about member community ●Name and describe ●Comment on image ●Compare and contrincluding figures from Knowledge of the pathe following texts in A Superhero like you Major Glad, Major Di ast and people developed through n Summer term: - Dr Ranj Singh Chronology Disciplinary knowledge ■To talk about members of my family and my Ige imilarities, differences, patterns and Disciplinary knowled Characteristic features relationship to them. • Use the language of t ime when talking about past change. ●To talk about change ges in your own and the lives of animals understanding of the ●To order experience e past and present.
-Les that have happened to them and Change lives of those in stories. n lives, others' lives and the and what happens as ●To make observation ons of animals and plants and explain why characters in storiesAnswer how and w read. hy questions about experiences Enquiry sources. t information from different some things occur, as ●To comment on diff nd talk about changes. ferences in the past relating to a specific and in response to st ■ Can see that there cories or events. e are several versions of a nursery Interpretation celebrate them, includi and Christmas. • Know that a familiar e cal events and why/how weing Remembrance Day, Diwali event, like a birthday, can be t ways, e.g. a photograph, a past.). uss pictures and photographs from the uestions about old and new. familiar events, eg: fi always remember wh Talk about roles pe and the past.
-Know that the King individual in the cour nd that we have different views of irst day at school.
-We cannot hat happened in the past. cople have in society in the present is a monarch and a significant
+Understanding the world: EYFS Framework Talk about members of their immediate family and community Name and describe people who are familiar to them Comment on images of familiar situations in the past Compare and contrast characters from stories including figures from the past Knowledge of the past and people developed through the following texts in Autumn term: Once there were giants - Martin Waddell Grandma's Bill - Martin Waddell Understanding the world: EYFS Framework Talk about members of their immediate family and community Name and describe people who are familiar to them Comment on images of familiar situations in the past Compare and contrast characters from stories including figures from the past Knowledge of the past and people developed through the following texts in Spring term: The Oak Tree - Julia Donaldson The Whale's Song - Dyan Sheldon When I was little like you - Jill Walsh ●Talk about member community ●Name and describe ●Comment on image ●Compare and contrincluding figures from Knowledge of the pathe following texts in A Superhero like you Major Glad, Major Di ist and people developed through n Summer term: - Dr Ranj Singh Chronology Disciplinary knowledge To talk about membe = Disciplinary knowled Disciplinary knowled Characteristic features relationship to them. • Use the language of t ime when talking about past change. ●To talk about change ges in your own and the lives of animals understanding of the ●To order experience past and present. es that have happened to them and Change lives of those in stories. n lives, others' lives and the and what happens as ●To make observation ons of animals and plants and explain why characters in storiesAnswer how and w read. hy questions about experiences Enquiry sources. t information from different some things occur, as ●To comment on diff nd talk about changes. ferences in the past relating to a specific are several versions of a nursery Interpretation celebrate them, includi and Christmas. • Know that a familiar e cal events and why/how we ng Remembrance Day, Diwali event, like a birthday, can be t ways, e.g. a photograph, a past.). uss pictures and photographs from the uestions about old and new. familiar events, eg: fi always remember wh Talk about roles pe and the past.
+Know that the King individual in the cour nd that we have different views of rst day at school.
+We cannot nat happened in the past. ople have in society in the present is a monarch and a significant